aswinks123/Kubernetes-Certification-Handson/6-Configuration_Management/readme.md

 eg: multiline data is also supported

-### Types of configMaps are explained inside the configMaps directory (please review it)
+## Note: Types of configMaps are explained inside the configMaps directory (please review it)

 ### Immutable configMap